What I do:

 I help people free themselves from harmful habits so they can move gracefully through life.
 I teach a more sustainable and creatively productive way to work, create, and be — longterm.

 Why I do it:

+As a speaker, I found I could collect my thoughts calmly and address a room confidently.
 As a vocalist (music and voice acting), the new-found breath support made my voice that much more powerful and enhanced my ability to control it.
 As a dancer, I found ways to move outside my learned patterns and explore new muscles.
+As an artist, I found I could find my flow and trust the process more.
 As a emotional person, I found I was better able to pause, contain, and compose myself before responding.
-And as a speaker, I found I could collect my thoughts calmly and address a room confidently.
-As an artist, I found I could find my flow and trust the process more.
-Not to mention the drastic difference in the way I carried myself (and what people refer to as posture).

 When I started studying The Alexander Technique I had been in chronic pain for three years and lost functioning of my right hand.
 (And I'm right handed!).
 The pain permeated from my neck down my arms.
 I had no idea why and the plethora of doctors and healers I saw had no explanation.
 Now I look at this image of me and I can't understand how any trained professional couldn't see why I was in pain.
 Before, sitting like that seemed comfortable.
 Now, my musculature and attitude has changed so much that I couldn't even try to do that if I wanted.

 This photo was taken on my first lesson with Marian Goldberg in 2009.
 When I came to Marian, I was completely unaware that I had fallen into such bad habits, but we just started working and things started changing.
 It's difficult to put the work into words, it really is experiential.The work is difficult to articulate, as it is so experiential.
 It's like trying to describe a song without listening to it.